Bavarian Research Center for Interreligious Discourses

 In November 2021, the newly founded “Erlanger Jahrbuch für Interreligiöse Diskurse” was published for the first time (the first volume can be purchased here).
 One year later the second volume with the title “Interreligious Discourses: Perspectives and Topics” (it can be bought here) was also published.
 In fall 2022 the volume on Human Rights in Judaism, Christianity, and Islam in the KCID series appeared.
 The first episode of our newly designed video series “Briefly Explained” deals with purity, the second episode with the preciousness of time.

-The interreligious calendar of BaFID presents the central festivals in Judaism, Christianity and Islam including their interreligious references (here you can find a blog article on the Jewish “Tu bi-Schewat”), since September 2022 the interreligious calendar “Faces of the Region – Interreligiously through the Year 2023” is also available in print (orders are possible by mail to email@example.com).
+The interreligious calendar of BaFID presents the central festivals in Judaism, Christianity and Islam including their interreligious references (here you can find a blog article on the Jewish “Tu bi-Schewat”), since September 2022 the interreligious calendar “Faces of the Region – Interreligiously through the Year 2023” was also available in print.
 Since fall 2022, the calendar pages have also been available in the Intercultural Calendar of the Bavarian Integration Commissioner.